 Glacier's Bylaws provide for the nomination of director candidates by its shareholders.
-In order to nominate one or more persons for election as directors, you must give written notice of your intent to make such nomination(s) by personal delivery or by U.S. mail, postage prepaid, no later than November 16, 2023.
+In order to nominate one or more persons for election as directors, you must give written notice of your intent to make such nomination(s) by personal delivery or by U.S. mail, postage prepaid, no later than November 15, 2024.
 In addition, the notice must meet all other requirements contained in our Bylaws.
-Such notice should be sent to the attention of the Corporate Secretary of the Company and should contain the information set forth in the Company's Bylaws including (a) the name and address of each proposed nominee and the number of shares of Glacier stock held by such nominee; (b) the principal occupation of each proposed nominee; (c) a description of any arrangements or understandings between the nominee and the nominating shareholder pursuant to which the nomination is being made; (d) your name and address; (e) the number of shares of Glacier stock you own of record; and (f) a consent of the nominee agreeing to the nomination.
+Such notice should be sent to the attention of the Corporate Secretary of the Company and should contain the information set forth in the Company's Bylaws including (a) the name and address of each proposed nominee and the number of shares of Glacier stock held by such nominee; (b) the principal occupation of each proposed nominee; (c) a description of any arrangements or understandings between the nominee and the number of shares of Glacier stock you own of record; and (f) a consent of the nominee agreeing to the nomination.
 The presiding officer of the annual meeting may disregard your nomination if it does not contain the above information or otherwise does not meet the requirements set forth in our Bylaws.

 The Nominating/Governance Committee will consider candidates for director recommended by any of our shareholders and will evaluate such recommendations in accordance with its charter, our Bylaws and the regular nominee criteria described in the section entitled "Nominating/Corporate Governance Committee."
 This process is designed to ensure that the Board includes members with diverse backgrounds, skills and experience, including appropriate financial and other expertise relevant to our business.
 Eligible shareholders wishing to recommend a candidate for nomination should follow the procedures set forth in our Bylaws, as described above.
 In connection with its evaluation of a director nominee, the Nominating/Governance Committee may request additional information from the candidate or the recommending shareholder and may request an interview with the candidate.
 The Nominating/Governance Committee has discretion to decide which individuals to recommend for nomination as directors.
-Shareholders should submit any recommendations for director nominees at our 2024 annual meeting to us by November 16, 2023 (120 days prior to the anniversary of mailing this proxy statement).
+Shareholders should submit any recommendations for director nominees at our 2025 annual meeting to us by November 15, 2024 (120 days prior to the anniversary of mailing this proxy statement).